Join Succeed and Unlock £50 Credit Towards Any Immerse Programme

 Durham University

-Do you know that Durham University is among the Top 100 in the world, according to the QS World University Rankings 2023?
-In the UK, it’s ranked #6 according to 3 League Tables, namely:
+Do you know that Durham University is among the Top 100 in the world, according to the QS World University Rankings 2025?
+In the UK, it’s ranked in the top 10 according to 3 League Tables, namely:

 It’s a university that’s proud of its extraordinary people.